I am a little late on the new years bandwagon but hey, better late than never right?

 That just about sums it up, I am taking two classes this semester, trying to keep my course load light.
 I want to try to get back into some creative hobbies such as music or chainmail as an outlet.
 Lets let this year be better than the last!

 Hello and welcome to this post!
 I will be talking about some things that have been going on in my life over the course of the past week.
 As you can see above, I have been spending a lot of time in the metal shop at work.
 Next week we have basically one day to put the new speaker system into the theater before we have a concert loading-in on Wednesday.
 My main focus was to get the 6 mounting brackets made and painted so that they would be ready.
 Each bracket is just over 3 feet tall and 5 feet long.
 They will hang out over the edge of the truss that hangs above the stage, the speakers will then hang at the end of the pipe.
 Below you can take a look at them coming together as I built them.
 I will try and take a picture of one once they are installed on Monday.

 In other news my endo appointment went well, my levels were at reasonable levels and things are basically going to stay the same from here on out.
 I think my estrogen was around 67 and my testosterone was 10 or 20, the estrogen count was a bit low for my liking but the day I had the test I hadn’t taken any in the morning so that may have thrown it off.

-My girlfriend and I have been experimenting with each of our Dominant and submissive sides.
+My girlfriend and I have been experimenting with each of our different sexual sides.
 We love each other very much but there was something that was kind of lacking in our relationship.
 Things were just kind of… stagnant?
 We weren’t really moving forward in the relationship.
 Luckily with some mentoring from a friend of ours things are better than ever.